Accelize/apyfal/docs/getting_started.rst

 Running Apyfal
 ~~~~~~~~~~~~~~

-The use of Apyfal in this case is easier since accelerator is preconfigured:
+The use of Apyfal in this case is straightforward since accelerator is preconfigured:

-* By default, ``accelize_client_id`` and ``accelize_secret_id`` values are those used to create instance previously with
+* By default, ``accelize_client_id`` and ``accelize_secret_id`` values are those used to when creating instance.
-  Apyfal (It is still possible to change theme by passing other values).
+  It is still possible to change them by passing other values.
-* ``accelerator`` value is the one used to create instance and can not be changed.
+* ``accelerator`` value is the one used when creating instance and can not be changed.
 * Host related arguments are not required and don't have any effect (``stop_mode``, ``host_ip``...)

 .. code-block:: python